-To assess the potential impact of discharges on the water quality of the Peconic River, surface water monitoring is conducted at several locations upstream and downstream of the STP discharge.
+To assess the potential impact of STP discharges on the water guality of the Peconic River, surface water monitoring is conducted at several locations upstream and downstream of the discharge point.
 The Carmans River, located to the west of BNL, is monitored as a geographical control location for comparative purposes, as it is not affected by Laboratory operations.
-Radiological data from Peconic River surface water sampling in 2011 shows that the average concentrations of gross alpha and gross beta activity from off-site locations and control locations were indistinguishable from BNL on-site levels, and all detected levels were below the applicable NYS DWS.
+Radiological data from Peconic River surface water sampling in 2012 showed that the average concentrations of gross alpha and gross beta activity from off-site locations and control locations were indistinguishable from BNL on-site levels, and all detected levels were below the applicable NYS DWS.
 No gamma-emitting radionuclides attributable to Laboratory operations were detected either upstream or downstream of the STP.
-One tritium sample was detected above method detection limits, but was considered questionable due to the fact that tritium was not detected in the STP discharge during this same period.
 Inorganic data from Peconic River samples collected upstream, downstream, and at control locations demonstrated that elevated amounts of aluminum and iron detected in the river are associated with natural sources.
+Concentrations of copper, lead, and zinc detected were consistent with concentrations found in the STP discharge and were all within SPDES permit limits.